-There are many factors that can effect TV reception
+There are many factors that can effect digital TV antenna reception

 some can be controlled while others can not.